konstellation-io/science-toolkit/jupyterlab-gpu-image/README.md

 * [Jupyter Docker Stacks on ReadTheDocs](http://jupyter-docker-stacks.readthedocs.io/en/latest/index.html)
 * [Selecting an Image :: Core Stacks :: jupyter/base-notebook](http://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html#jupyter-base-notebook)

+This component is part of a toolkit used to simplify the data scientists daily work.
+For more details check out the [Science Toolkit documentation](https://intelygenz.github.io/science-toolkit/)

 ## How update this Image